nWrightSB/pmm_int/key_capabilities.md

 # Key Capabilities

 ### What does it do?
-- Lightweight IDE with native support for package based languages
+- Lightweight IDE with native support for package-based languages
 - Extension support, customizable depending on use case
 - Native plugin management
     - Define exactly which plugin version/combination on a per-project basis